Aeshvarya/Aeshvarya/README.md

 # Aeshvarya

-A project by Zack (Aeshvarya Awasthi).
+A project by Aeshvarya Awasthi

 ## Overview